BenExcell/EntreComp/README.md

  that was released at 2018 at EU SCIENCE HUB

  Interactive version of EntreComp framework is created by [Joongseob Kim](https://www.linkedin.com/in/joongseob-kim).
 It has developed as a part of the entrepreneurial internship project at [StartHub Wageningen](https://www.starthubwageningen.nl).

+ You can see the details in the internship report.
+[Download](https://github.com/dorajistyle/EntreComp/blob/main/Joongseob_Kim_Starthub_Internship_Report_EntreComp.pdf)

 ## Build Setup